-The world of bike porn is a seductive one with so many shiny two wheeled mistresses eager to release you of your hard earned pennies.
+The world of bikes is a seductive one with so many shiny two wheeled mistresses eager to release you of your hard earned pennies.
 Of these the TT bike is regularly one of the most coveted in the world of triathlon as athletes fret about improving their times and look for upgrades and tips to shave those precious minutes from their PB’s.
 For our blog this week we look at the need to have one of these machines to do triathlon or in the extreme for those looking to go long and do Ironman.
 So do you NEED a TT bike to do a triathlon?

 So.
 Do you need one?
 I think we all fundamentally know the answer here without really asking.
 Do you want one?
 For sure we all want a beautiful carbon TT machine to make us feel faster and carve through the pack to wow our loved ones who patiently wait at the finish line for us to crawl in.
 TT bikes are often not lighter and as a consequence not quicker than a road bike.
 If you are Dave Scott reborn then this is not the case and there are huge gains to be made from using a TT bike but for the rest of us the reality may not be so cut and dry.

 To help guide you through this minefield of n+1 bike purchasing we have devised the following set of principles.
 Answer yes to all of these and head straight to buy that TT bike you have been pondering over the past two seasons.

 - Are you planning on tucking into the aero position for at least half of the bike leg?